 The Municipal Judge also serves as a magistrate of the State and has the authority to issue search warrants, emergency protective orders and arrest warrants.

 The mission of the Municipal Court is predetermined by the Texas Code of Criminal Procedure and the Code of Judicial Conduct.
 The court and all support personnel shall provide equal and impartial justice under the law and process each case efficiently without delay or unnecessary expense.
-In addition, it is the mission of this division to provide a friendly environment responding to the needs of all persons who come in contact with Round Rock Municipal Court.

 301 West Bagdad Avenue, Suite 120